USEPA/WNTR/documentation/gis.rst

    :width: 800
    :alt: Intersection of junctions with landslide zones in EPANET example Net1

-   Net1 with example landslide zones intersected with pipes.
+   Net1 with example landslide zones intersected with pipes, which are colored based upon their weighted mean landslide probability.

 **By reversing the order of GeoDataFrames in the intersection function**, the pipes that intersect each landslide zone and information about